-The information reported on your FAFSA is reviewed to determine your aid eligibility.
-Our staff may be able to adjust the information used to calculate your Expected Family Contribution (EFC) to take into account special circumstances you or your family may have.
+The information reported on your FAFSA determines your financial aid eligibility.
+Our staff may be able to adjust the information used to calculate your eligibility to take into account special circumstances you or your family may have.
 There must be compelling reasons for this step to be taken and adequate supporting documentation is required.
 Special circumstances could include:

-Please note: Costs such as vacation expenses, tithing, and standard living expenses, such as utilities, credit card payments, children’s allowances are not considered special conditions.
+Please note: Costs such as vacation expenses, bankruptcy, credit card debt, tithing, and standard living expenses, such as utilities, credit card payments, house repairs are not considered special conditions.

 Eligibility for most types of financial aid is based on the idea that students and their parents are primarily responsible for paying for education.
-If the directions on your financial aid application instruct you to provide parents’ information, then for financial aid purposes, you are dependent on your parents.
+If the FAFSA instructs you to provide parents’ information, then for financial aid purposes, you are considered a dependent student.

-In very unusual cases, the we may be able to assist a student who would be dependent, but does not or cannot have contact with the parents; please visit the Unusual Circumstance/Dependency Appeal Information page if you believe such circumstances are applicable.
+In very unusual cases, we may be able to assist a student who would be dependent, but does not or cannot have contact with the parents; please visit the Unusual Circumstance/Dependency Appeal Information page if you believe such circumstances are applicable.